The Forgotten (1973 film): Theatrical run

-The original theatrical release of the film was in May 1973, when it played the Midwest and Southwest regions of the United States under the original title.
-Shortly thereafter, the film was acquired for theatrical distribution by Hallmark Releasing, a sub-distributor for American International Pictures located in the New England area.
-Hallmark had great success with The Last House on the Left, particularly with the tag line "To avoid fainting, keep repeating: it's only a movie...only a movie...only a movie".
+The Forgotten premiered in El Paso, Texas on May 16, 1973.
+Shortly thereafter, the film was acquired for theatrical distribution by Hallmark Releasing, a sub-distributor for American International Pictures.
+Hallmark had great success with The Last House on the Left (1972), particularly with the tag line "To avoid fainting, keep repeating: it's only a movie...only a movie...only a movie".
 In July 1973, they test-marketed the film under a number of new titles, including The Snake Pit, Beyond Help, and Death Ward No. 13, before settling on Don't Look In The Basement.

+The film was released as Don't Look in the Basement in late July 1973, opening in Portland, Maine.
+It opened in the Greater Boston area on August 8, 1973.
+The film opened in Chicago and Lexington, Kentucky in late September 1973.

-The movie received a nationwide release under this title in August 1973, and Hallmark continued to program the film throughout the remainder of the 1970s, often issuing it as part of double or triple bills with other titles such as The Last House on the Left, The House That Vanished, and Let Sleeping Corpses Lie, which Hallmark released in the US as Don't Open the Window.
+Hallmark continued to program the film throughout the remainder of the 1970s, often issuing it as part of double or triple bills with other titles such as The Last House on the Left, The House That Vanished, and Let Sleeping Corpses Lie (which Hallmark released in the United States in a truncated cut as Don't Open the Window).

+Censorship

+In the United Kingdom, the film was released in a significantly truncated cut, with approximately twelve minutes excised from the original version.
+This version, likened by Demonique magazine to a "PG rated version," omits the majority of the film's violence and gore.
+The final axe massacre in the film's climax was edited to show only reaction shots and brief glimpses of blood spattering on walls.